Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/02_Workflow_SRG/README.md

 <img src="./assets/srg-create-ui.png"  width="550" height="200">

 After installing the application, you are ready to configure a guardian yourself.
-However, for this demo activity, you dont need to do anything manually.
+However, for this demo activity, you don´t need to do anything manually.
 When the demo environment is provisioned, the Gitlab pipeline automatically triggers a Monaco job (`3-monaco-srg`).

 ![gitlab-cicd](assets/gitlab_pipeline_srg_job.png)